EclecticGriffin/website/content/_index.md

 markup: md
 ---

-Griffin Berlstein is a first-year PhD student studying computer science at Cornell University.
+Griffin Berlstein is a second-year PhD student studying computer science at Cornell University.
 They graduated from [Vassar College](https://www.vassar.edu/) in 2019 with a major in Computer Science and a minor in Mathematics.
 While at Vassar they were advised by